 4. Set relationship boundaries

-Dr. Bhonsle says, “Draw the line where your partner’s actions don’t align with your values or belief system.
+- Dr. Bhonsle says, “Draw the line where your partner’s actions don’t align with your values or belief system.
 If you think that your selfhood is being compromised at any point, be vocal about it.
-Again, communication comes into play here.
-When you’re working on trust, or any other relationship issue, you negotiate with your partner.
+Communicate and negotiate with your partner.
 Setting boundaries makes this negotiation smoother.”
-How’s this for an answer to ‘what can I do when my boyfriend doesn’t trust me?’

 Related Reading: 19 Examples Of Healthy Boundaries In Relationships

-A lack of empathy in the relationship can corrode it quickly.
-Try and see things from your partner’s perspective – this will prevent frustration, anger, or bitterness from growing in your heart.
-Be patient with them, especially if you have been the one on the defaulting end.
-The thought ‘my boyfriend doesn’t trust me because I cheated on him’, can be rephrased as ‘my boyfriend doesn’t trust me yet.’
+- A lack of empathy in the relationship can corrode it quickly.
+Try and see things from your partner’s perspective – this will prevent frustration, anger, or bitterness from growing in your heart

 6. Can you trust someone who doesn’t trust you?
 Consider your options